mrzool/s-town/source/05-episode5.md

 Miss Hicks: Yes.
 He's saying, Cordelia cook me some supper cuz I might not get nothing but jail food for the next couple of months.

 Tyler's grandmother, Miss Hicks, says she doesn't know all the details of the charges against her grandson.
-They're not publically filed yet.
+They're not publicly filed yet.
 But Tyler's mom, Maya, heard from a family friend who works in local law enforcement that a grand jury had indicted Tyler on a felony count for theft of the 48-foot trailer he took from John's property, along with the buses filled with lumber and antiques.
 Tyler's had misdemeanors before, but never a felony.
 And to exacerbate things, it turns out about a month ago, around Thanksgiving, in an incident unrelated to John, Tyler was also arrested for armed burglary.
 He went to pick up his youngest daughter, who lives with him, from her mother's place and according to Tyler, her mom wouldn't let him in, and he was concerned for his daughter's safety so he busted down the door and pulled his daughter out, and the mom called the cops who charged him with armed burglary because he had a gun, which he says was in his car but which the mom said he had on him.
 Tyler has a court date tomorrow for the burglary charge, and his mother and grandmother are worried that the judge is gonna toss him in jail when he sees the new theft count for the trailer from John's.
 This all couldn't be happening at a worse time, because Tyler recently found out he has a fourth baby on the way, with his current girlfriend.

 B: Oh man.
 What a mess.